GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/COVID.md

 | cumulative confirmed cases, per 100K ppl | CmAd200121 | cumulative confirmed cases, per 100K ppl for 2020-01-21 |
 | 7 day average confirmed cases | Wk200121 | 7 day average confirmed cases for 2020-01-21 |
 | 7 day average confirmed cases, per 100K ppl | WkAd200121 | 7 day average confirmed cases per 100K ppl for 2020-01-21 |
-Note that each .csv includes a full-time series for one variable.

 ### Data Limitations:
 The data may be different from what is reported from CDC.